How David Bowie’s Let’s Dance album caused a rift with producer Tony Visconti

-The icon's 15th studio album, which came out on 14 April 1983, saw him change up his sound and style once again - proving himself to be the king of reinvention.
+David Bowie released his 15th studio album on 14 April 1983.
+Let's Dance saw him change up his sound and style once again - proving himself to be the king of reinvention.

-The album - which include hits such as - Modern Love, China Girl and its title track Let's Dance, is famously produced by Chic legend Nile Rodgers, but did you know that Bowie's decision to go with the musician created a distance with his longtime collaborator Tony Visconti?
+The album - which include hits such as - Modern Love, China Girl and its title track Let's Dance, is famously produced by Chic legend Nile Rodgers, but did you know that Bowie's decision to go with the musician created a distance between him and his longtime collaborator Tony Visconti?

 Find out why the the album almost cost Bowie one of his most important relationships.

 David Bowie had indeed originally booked Tony Visconti to produce the album.
-It was a natural choice, as the pair had worked together on Bowie's four previous records; Low (1977), Heroes (1977) and Lodger (1979) - which made up the iconic Berlin trilogy - plus Scary Monsters (1980).
+It was a natural choice, as the pair had worked together on Bowie's four previous records; Low (1977), Heroes (1977) and Lodger (1979) - which made up the iconic Berlin trilogy - as well as Scary Monsters in 1980.

-However, Bowie decided to go with Nile Rogers instead.
-We doubt this change of plan would have been much of an issue if Visconti wasn't already booked and had set time aside for the project... or if he was told the news by Bowie himself...
+However, Bowie decided to go with Nile Rogers on Let's Dance instead and the rest... as they say... is history.
+We doubt this change of plan would have been much of an issue if Visconti wasn't already booked and had set time aside for the project... or if he was told the news by Bowie himself.

 He added: "Getting close to that month, I phoned up Coco, [Bowie's assistant] and she said, 'Well you might as well know - he's been in the studio for the past two weeks with someone else.
 It's working out well and we won't be needing you, he's very sorry.'"

-As the story goes, the pair's relationship became somewhat strained and they didn't work together for almost 20 years until Bowie's 2002 Heathen album.
+As the story goes, the pair's relationship became somewhat strained.
+The pair didn't work together for almost 20 years until Bowie's 2002 Heathen album.

 Luckily this wasn't to be the last of their great partnership.